Writing Podcast

 - Writing can be isolating.
 It can also be social.
 Talk with someone about your story.

 - Write like you talk.
 Your writing should sound like you.
-The readers should be able to hear your voice in their head.

 - Write simply.
 Without buzzwords and jargon.